-In some instances, applicants do not have time to submit all of the items required to be considered for full admission before the term in which they desire to enroll begins.
-Some applicants may not have the opportunity to take the GRE/GMAT or their official transcripts have not arrived from all institutions attended.
-In these cases, the Graduate Admissions Committee, upon receiving sufficient documentation, may allow the applicant to register for one term.
-The applicant must complete the application process during the first semester and may not register for additional courses beyond the first semester until formal admittance has been granted.
-However, formal admittance to the University is not guaranteed.
+In some instances, applicants do not have time to submit all of the items required to be considered for Full or Provisional admission before the term begins in which they desire to enroll.
+Some applicants may not have the opportunity to provide both letters of recommendation, a résumé, or all of their official transcripts.
+In these cases, the Master's Programs Admission Committee, upon receiving enough documentation (monitored by the Office of Graduate Programs), may allow the applicant to register for one term.
+The applicant must complete the application process during the first semester and may not register for additional courses beyond the first semester until formal admission has been granted.
+However, formal admission to the University is not guaranteed.